lczech/genesis/python/README.md

 ## Compiling the module

 Once the bindings files are generated, the compilation is taken care of by CMake.
+This is the normal use case for end-users.